fredgrott/MyGithubProfile/README.md

 Warning, I have found that innovations come from having enough trust in my expertise to let me break whatever guideline or rule that is the obstacle to discover something new and worthwhile.
-I prefer start-up environments that havve the freedom to allow me to do that.
+I prefer start-up environments that have the freedom to allow me to do that.

 # Books Authored by Myself